materialscodegraph/materialscodegraph/configs/README.md

 ## Best Practices

-1. **Clear naming**: Use descriptive method names that indicate what they calculate
+1. **Clear naming**: Use descriptive skill names that indicate what they calculate
 2. **Parameter documentation**: Include all parameters in `parameter_types`
 3. **Sensible defaults**: Provide defaults for optional parameters
 4. **Readable templates**: Use array format for multi-line templates
-5. **Proper timeouts**: Set appropriate timeouts for each method
+5. **Proper timeouts**: Set appropriate timeouts for each skill

 ## Notes